Corphefe/UniSubredditTopics/README.md

 Data Science Project on Data annotation and Manual encoding.

 ## Data
 The data was dwnloaded directly off of the Reddit API's /new posts on the subreddits r/mcgill, and r/concordia.
-Theraw json is stored in mcgill.json, and concordian.json.
+The raw json is stored in mcgill.json, and concordian.json.

 ## Tools
 extract_to_csv.py is a CLI tool which takes in a Reddit json file and randomly extracts the user id and Title of a sepcificed number of posts and writes the information into an output file in the format "Author\tTitle\t".